geleto/cascador-ai/README.md

 ## Callable Render Objects

-### Flexibility at Your Fingertips

-Every renderer in *Cascador-AI* doubles as a callable object, giving you two ways to wield it: stick with its preconfigured setup or throw in a fresh prompt and context on the fly.
+Every renderer in *Cascador-AI* doubles as a callable object, giving you two ways to wield it: stick with its preconfigured setup or throw in a fresh prompt or context on the fly.
 Plus, renderers can serve as parent configurations for others, making them reusable building blocks.
-Whether you’re iterating fast or fine-tuning, this flexibility keeps your workflows smooth.

 Here’s how you can call them: